adamg-86/Speeduino-display/README.md

 # Speeduino-display
-oled display for speeduino ECUbased on the seeeduino XIAO with SD logging
+oled display for speeduino ECU, based on the seeeduino XIAO MCU with SD logging